 Next to my rehabilitation bed, my mother spent hours and hours embroidering over the pen twirls with great precision and today, the shirt still hangs proudly in our house.

-Regretfully I have only been to Anfield twice.
+Regretfully I have been to Anfield only twice.
 Both times against Arsenal.
 The first was in 1979, 7th of April with Dad, Duco and my brother: 3-0.
-The second time was in 2010, 15th August with my wife and son: 1-1.
+The second time was in 2010, 15th August with my wife and son during a North England stadium tour holiday: 1-1.

 But I’m going again…!